graasp/graasp-query-client/README.md

 ## Testing

-Run the following to install the package in your project
+Execute the following to run the tests in your project

 ```cmd
 yarn test